CAD-Recode: Reverse Engineering CAD Code from Point Clouds: Further Experimental Results

 \section{Further Experimental Results}

-\textbf{Qualitative Results:} Additional qualitative results for the reverse engineering of CAD models from point clouds are presented for DeepCAD (Figure~\ref{fig:example_deepcad}), Fusion360 (Figure~\ref{fig:example_fusion360}), and CC3D (Figure~\ref{fig:example_cc3d}) datasets.
+\textbf{Qualitative Results:} Additional qualitative results for the reverse engineering of CAD models from point clouds are presented for DeepCAD (\Cref{fig:example_deepcad}), Fusion360 (\Cref{fig:example_fusion360}), and real-world CC3D (\Cref{fig:example_cc3d}) datasets.
 As detailed in Section~5.1 of the main paper, \modelname~consistently generates shapes that closely approximate the input point cloud geometry, whereas CAD-SIGNet~\cite{khan2024cad} can generate predictions that greatly differ from the input.

-\textbf{Code Outputs:} Figure~\ref{fig:predictions_code} illustrates the predicted code sequences and their corresponding reconstructed shapes.
-The predicted codes have a syntax that is consistent with the synthetic training examples, showing that \modelname~successfully learns both the features and CAD design patterns established in the synthetic training set.
+\textbf{Code Outputs:} \Cref{fig:predictions_code} illustrates the predicted code sequences and their corresponding reconstructed shapes.
+The predicted codes have a syntax that is consistent with the procedurally generated training examples, showing that \modelname~successfully learns both the features and CAD design patterns established in the training set.